-The Drake Concerto Competition is open to any Drake student who studies with Drake applied faculty.
-Winners of the competition perform a concerto, shorter piece written for orchestra and solo instrument, or opera arias with the Drake Symphony Orchestra at the spring concert.
+The Drake Concerto Competition is open to any student who studies with Drake Music faculty.
+Winners of the competition perform a concerto (shorter piece written for orchestra and solo instrument) or opera arias with the Symphony Orchestra at the spring concert.

 Meeting Times: Tuesdays from 3:30pm-5:00pm, Wednesdays from 2:00pm-2:50pm, and Fridays from 2:00pm-3:30pm (fall semester); Tuesdays from 3:30pm-5:00pm, Wednesdays from 2:00pm-2:50pm, and Fridays from 2:30pm-4:00pm (spring semester)